onigetoc/require2import/README.md

 **Example 2: Transform a directory**

-    # Transform all JavaScript files in the 'src' directory require2import require2importsrc
+    # Transform all JavaScript files in the 'src' directory require2import require2import src

 **Example 3: Transform a specific file in a directory**

-    # Transform the 'target.js' file in the 'src' directory require2import require2importsrc/target.js
+    # Transform the 'target.js' file in the 'src' directory require2import require2import src/target.js

 **Examples folder**